 curly plank, almost certainly moistened for the pic

-pen blanks --- it appears to me that all but the last of these has been moistened (probably waxed)
+pen blanks --- it appears to me that all of these has been moistened (or possibly waxed)

 bowl blanks with edges dipped in wax